 Gray paint is a classic neutral that works beautifully in any hallway.
 Farrow & Ball's Elephant's Breath is a warm gray with hints of purple and magenta.
 It can give a cozy feeling to a spacious hallway that needs a little warmth and is a lovely choice for outside a bedroom.

 08 of 10

-Though Benjamin Moore's Opal is only barely pink, it provides a lovely luminescence that opens up a hallway and gives off just enough color to create texture.
-It's a lovely choice for ceilings, and can even be painted floor-to-ceiling for a widening effect in a narrow hallway to create the illusion of more space.Continue to 9 of 10 below.
+Though Benjamin Moore's Opal is only barely pink, it provides a delightful luminescence that opens up a hallway and gives off just enough color to create texture.
+It's a great choice for ceilings, and can even be painted floor-to-ceiling for a widening effect in a narrow hallway to create the illusion of more space.Continue to 9 of 10 below.

 09 of 10

 Coral has become a very popular color in home decor and we think it works just as well in a hallway as it does in a bedroom or a living room.
 Clare's Pop paint is a playful, peachy coral that brightens up any space and is a fun choice for a hallway.
 Use this color in either a wider hallway or a narrow one—it works to both elongate while adding depth.

 10 of 10

 Purple is an incredibly calming color—and when you scurry from your bedroom to the bathroom in the morning, a peaceful-feeling color is a pleasant way to welcome the day.
 Magnolia's Vintage Collection is a lovely lavender hue with hints of gray.
 It works beautifully in any hallway and looks great next to white or light wood frames.